 Overview

-- 1969: Full conversion to electricity, boosting output to 2.8 million candlepower and extending the range to 23 nm.
+- 1969: Full conversion to electricity, boosting the beam to 2.8 million candlepower and extending the range to 23nm.

 - 1978–79: Automation removed the resident keeper; the station is now remotely monitored from the Commissioners of Irish Lights headquarters in Dún Laoghaire.

-A unique feature is the landward arc of light – four clear panes were left in the lantern at the Sultan’s request, allowing the beam to be seen from Castle Freke.
-This detail survived both the 1969 electrification and the later automation.
+One of Galley Head’s most unusual features is its landward arc of light.
+Four clear panes were left in the lantern at the request of the Sultan of Turkey, allowing the beam to be visible from the distant ruins of Castle Freke.
+This detail survived both the 1969 electrification and the later automation, remaining a unique quirk of Irish maritime history.

 Keeper’s Cottages